wormhole-foundation/wormhole-explorer/blockchain-watcher/README.md

 ## Deployment

 This process is meant to be deployed as a docker container.
 The dockerfile is located in the root of the project.
+As of today, we have a one to one relationship from job to pod.
+So we statically define jobs as a config map that each pod then loads.
+See `../deploy/blockchain-watcher/workers` for an example of how deployment works.

 ## Configuration